LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseTutorial.md

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_tutorial6.png">

     This is different enough that the NLU engine will return as FAIR PLUS.
-Generally, we set the threshold to GOOD, so, in this new example, the article won't be shown to a user.
-However, we can easily “train” the article to respond to this input regardless by clicking the thumbs-up icon right beneath the result.
+Generally,in a Knowledge Base integration in a bot, we set the threshold to GOOD, so, in this new example, the article won't be shown to a user.
+However, we can easily “train” the article to respond to this input by clicking the thumbs-up icon that's beneath the result.

 3. Click **thumbs up**.